jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 These examples are from the [library I created for processing video in batches](https://github.com/jronallo/sli_video).

 It is bad enough that we have to process video into two formats.
 Responsive video can require a compromise in size and quality.
 A video which looks good on mobile may not look good when it fills the space available on a wide screen desktop.
 A video which looks great on a desktop and has a larger file size will lead to wasted bandwidth on mobile.
 Eventually browsers or JavaScript players may have better, common solutions for switching from standard to high quality video sources.
 That would mean encoding video in yet more access derivatives, but it might be worth it depending on use patterns and bandwidth concerns.
 Until there is a good solutions more widely available, it may be better to make some compromises between quality and file sizes.
 What I've done above is set a max width of 640 pixels as a compromise size.
+(This double encoding is nowhere near as much as Netflix who reportedly [encodes each video 120 times](http://gigaom.com/video/netflix-encoding/).)

 There are complicated ways to do video switching that could work around this limitation using JavaScript.
 Some shims have the ability to do quality switching.
 All of this would mean processing the video into yet more derivatives to fit space or display quality.
 The decision we have made in the projects that I have worked on is to choose a dimension and quality that is a compromise between mobile download bandwidth and high quality big video on the desktop.